 "Okay, almost done.
 One more quick note and...
 Done!"
 No sooner were the words out of Maura's mouth than I was on my feet and dragging her towards the door.
 "Hey, at least give me a chance to grab my jacket!"
 She said with a laugh.
 I reached around her, threw the jacket over my shoulder and started walking towards the door.

 As we reached the car, she asked "Are you going to tell me what this is all about?
 I'm really curious."

 "Nope, sure not.
 Surprises are kind of ruined, if you know about them beforehand."

 As we walked into our home together, I dropped everything and started leading Maura into the bedroom.
 "Isn't it a little early for that?
 I mean, we just walked in the door."
-I put a finger on her lips to quiet her, and continued to lead her to the bedroom door.
+I put a finger on her lips to quiet her, and continued to lead her down the hall.
 I paused for dramatic effect before opening the door.
 As I led her through the door, her eyes adjusted quickly to the box on the bed containing the jacket.
-She looked at me curiously and opened the box.
+She looked at me curiously and opened it.

 "Jane!"
 She said in a gasping breath.
 "Jane, you shouldn't have!
 This must have cost you a fortune!
 What... why... how?"

 I turned her to face me, placing both hands on either side of her face, give her a long kiss.
 "This, my dear, is a present.
 The present is for no reason at all except that I love you more than life itself.
 How?
 Well, that I'll just keep to myself."

 It wasn't often I would surprise the love of my life.
 That was usually her doing, not mine.
 The one of the times I surprised her the most was when I bought her this coat.
 She wore it for days after that, never wanting to take it off.
 Even when she did finally take it off, I would catch her running her hands over the material.